Our Cape Town Information Guide with basic facts and information will provide you with a good starting point for your research.

 The colourful new banknotes show a portrait image of Nelson Mandela and South Africa's 'Big Five' animals.
 The South African Rand is on par with the Namibian Dollar, however, while South African Rand are accepted currency in Namibia, Namibian Dollars are not accepted by South African shops.

 Shops and Banks will accept foreign credit cards, beware though that often chip cards are used and thus you need to use your pin when paying with card.
 Cheques are rarely accepted anymore.

 220/230V AC (you will need transformers/converters for American appliances).
 South African plugs have tree round pins.
 The plug is referred to as Type M plug and is as far as I am informed used also in Mozambique, Swaziland and Hong Kong.
 If you import American appliances, please make sure to bring power converters as well.

-The City of Cape Town electricity services can be reach either via their website or faults can be checked up on telephonically: 0860 103 089.
+The City of Cape Town electricity services as well as other online services can be reached either via their website or faults can be checked up on telephonically: 0860 103 089.
 Electricity is supplied mainly by pre-paid meters, that means you will have to purchase a voucher to load your meter.
-For this you need the meter number!
+For this you need the meter number (you can find it either on the meter card or on the meter itself!
 You can also pay electricity online.

 Cape Town enjoys a Mediterranean climate with four definite seasons.
 There are no winter frosts in the Cape Town area.
 The summers are usually hot and dry, while the winters can feel freezing, especially during cold spells.
 Be prepared that also in summer, strong winds can be experienced, when the 'Cape Doctor' hits the city.
 So make sure to know where you can find the best wind-free beaches.
 Read more.